Skip to main content

 What shoes should I wear in Iceland in winter?

-Good sturdy boots will be your friends for all kinds of Icelandic terrains.
+Good sturdy boots will be your friends for all kinds of Icelandic terrain.
 This includes strolls along black sand beaches or short hikes to waterfalls or glacier lagoons.

-Excursions like ice cave tours will give you the added gear such as crampons, so you don’t have to bring these with you.
+Excursions like ice cave tours will provide added gear such as crampons, so you don't have to bring these with you.

 Woman climbing a glacier in Iceland